Masum-Osman/image-fusion/readme.md

 ### Prerequisites

 - Go: Download from [golang.org](https://golang.org/)
-- C++: Ensure you have a compatible compiler and OpenCV library installed.
+- C++: Ensure you have a compatible compiler.

+### Download OpenCV

+To install OpenCV, follow the instructions from the [OpenCV installation guide](https://opencv.org/releases/).
+Ensure you have the required libraries and dependencies set up.

 ### Clone the Repository